Hi, I'm Lucas!

 Physicist, scriptwriter with kurzgesagt - in a nutshell, and science communicator.
 And someone who spent years being terrible at explaining his own work.

-In 2018 I started working with kurzgesagt - in a nutshell
+And I started working with kurzgesagt - in a nutshell

 A few years and 50+ scripts later, I've learned what it actually takes to turn complex science into something the world wants to hear.
 Not dumbing it down.
 Not hiding the nuance.
 Just telling the story in a way that makes people lean in rather than tune out.